cksystemsteaching/selfie/book.md

 -10000000
 ```

-And then increment the ones complement by 1 to obtain the twos complement:
+And then increment the ones complement `1111000` by 1 to obtain the twos complement `1111001`:

 ```
   1010101 = 85